Disclaimer: Harvest Moon does not belong to me.

 Spinning around, the Witch walked over to the large cabinet, grabbed all clothes she saw that belonged to the Wizard and tried to stuff them into the dye pot.

 "Akari needs to buy bigger pots," the Witch huffed as she struggled with pushing a pair of pants into the pot.
-Glaring at the pair of pants, the Witch dropped it onto the floor and stomped on it.
+Glaring at the pair of pants, the Witch threw it across the room.
 "Even your clothes are difficult.
 Whatever, I'll dye them one at a time."

 Picking up the ice cream that the Wizard had made, the Witch ate while destroying his clothes.
 What could be more satisfying?
 After dying half of the Wizard's wardrobe pink, the Witch grew bored.

 Leaving the pile of clothes to sit in the corner of the kitchen, the Witch strolled around the house, gazing at the pictures that lined some of Akari's walls.
 She furrowed her brow as she noted the happy smiles in the pictures with Akari and the Wizard.
 She stopped in front of the picture of the couple's wedding.

 Gazing silently at their loving expressions, the Witch felt something painful gather at the bottom of her stomach.
 This relationship wouldn't end well.
 Akari would grow old while the Wizard remained unchanged.
 They would both suffer.
 She sadly wondered how long their happiness would last.

 "That... was one of the happiest days... of my life..."

 The Witch gasped as she felt a pair of arms wrap themselves around her waist.
 When did he return?

 "Wh—what are you doing?"

 The Wizard leaned forward and placed his chin on her shoulder.
 His soft gray-hair brushed against her cheeks and his warm breath sent shivers down her spine.
 "I didn't realize... that you wanted... children so much...
 I'm sorry... if I made you upset..."